 Hidden autistics are typically the pioneer group of autistics who were born in an era before autism awareness arrived, and thus were unable to benefit from the awareness and supports we take for granted today.
-They are to the Autism Community what Dark Matter is to modern astronomy – we know that they exist, but we have no idea who they are exactly.
+They are to the Autism Community what Dark Matter is to modern astronomy – we know that they exist, but not how many.
+A study published in 2023 estimated that 9 in 10 autistic people aged 50 and older in the UK lack a diagnosis.
+This is especially true for those without intellectual disability.

 Many of them have managed to adapt to mainstream society (and even start families) by finding their unique ways to thrive.
 They are the engineers, programmers, doctors, lawyers, psychotherapists, educators and other professionals who think differently.
 Those who do not adapt tend to become misfits who are unable to integrate with society to live a healthy and meaningful lifestyle.
 They are the eccentric and creative people who others find hard to classify.